 About the Artist

-Dr. Sheron Wray self-titles as a Performance Architect, and has developed a theory and practice called Embodiology®, a neo-African approach to contemporary dance improvisation.
+Dr. S. Ama Wray self-titles as a Performance Architect, and has developed a theory and practice called Embodiology®, a neo-African approach to contemporary dance improvisation.
 She is an improviser, choreographer, director, teacher, and scholar.

 The 11th annual Chris Gray Memorial Lecture On Becoming: A Neo-African Performance Architect will be presented by Dr. S. Ama Wray on Friday, April 13 at 12:00 pm at Florida International University.

 Dr. S. Ama Wray and her students will hold open rehearsals in the Chazen Museum of Art lobby every Tuesday through April from 3:30 – 4:45 pm.
 Drop by to catch a preview of the final residency event!
 All are welcome.

 Students enrolled in Ama’s course will visit the Ruth Davis Design Gallery (1300 Linden Drive) on Thursday, March 1, from 3:30 – 5:15 pm for a tour of Whirling Return of the Ancestors: Egúngún Arts of the Yorùbá in Africa and Beyond.
 Students will explore practicing Embodiology® in and around the textiles and gallery visitors.

 There are no upcoming events at this time.

 Emergent Art Space reported on Ama Wray’s class, culminating in a performance at the Chazen Museum of Art.
 Read the article here.